makinchii/CS185C/project/README.md

 My model will focus on the region of the Tonkin Gulf, at 18.5°–22°N, 105.5°–110°E and will be ran for a year.
 To show the role that wind and rain play in the ocean, two models will be run.
 One model will contain winds and rain while the other doesn't.
 The model will be ran starting from January 1st, 2004.
 I think that the model without any wind or rain will result in higher temperatures, salinity, and less water movement in the area due to lower zonal and meridional velocities,

 To initialize the model, I will utilize data from the ECCO Version 5 in January of 2004, which will also be used to to construct the boundary and external forcing conditions.
 To visualize the results, two time series of each model will be created to allow for analysis through time.
 Additionally, several frames of graphs will be made into a movie, thus allowing for a visual comparison as to how oceanic conditions have an effect on the karst formations at Ha Long Bay.

+# To recreate this experiment

+In order to conduct this experiment, follow the notebooks in this order:

+1.Model Grid
+2.Bathymetry
+3.Setting Up Initial Conditions
+4.External Forcing Conditions
+5.Creating the Boundaries
+6.Generating Visual Graphs
+7.Analyzing the Differences Between Models

+Additionally, there is another notebook, Concluding Statements, which has some reflections on the experiment after the fact.